LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextWarehouse/ContextSessionStore.md

 #### Get all properties within a group

 We recommend to use Namespace to group related attributes (KVPs), and use the groupID (aka entityId) to as a session state variable.
 You can put anything you want in the groupId.
 If you want to put consumer and conversation data in the same namespace, you can as long as the groupIDs are unique across the two.
-And it's optional – if omitted, the system will use a default entityId of `__default__`
+And it's optional – if omitted, the system will use a default groupId of `__default__`

 <table>
     <thead>